Parameter memory (Parameter Store)

 The parameter store is a central store that enables non-sensitive connection parameters (e.g. hosts, ports, user names) that are used in processes (e.g. in IMAP event sources or generic elements) to be stored independently of the processes and made available at runtime.

-This feature is a prerequisite for managing processes in public GIT repositories and for passing on processes to third parties.
-The parameter store enables an improved staging environment from the test to the live area.
+This feature is a prerequisite for managing processes in public Git repositories and for passing on processes to third parties.
+The parameter memory enables an improved staging environment from the test to the production area.

-The parameter store can be found in the "Integration" module on the left below the "Connection data management" entry.
-Clicking on it lists the parameters defined in the portal on the right-hand side with name, value, description and date of the last change.
+The parameter memory can be found in the "Integration" module on the left below the "Connection data management" entry.
+By clicking on it, the parameters defined in the portal are listed on the right-hand side with name, value, description and date of the last change.

-The "Administrate portal" portal permission is required to manage the parameters.
+The "Change portal properties" portal right is required to manage the parameters.

-At the top right you will find the button "Add parameter".
-Clicking on it opens a dialog that can be used to create new parameters.
+At the top right you will find the button "Add parameters".
+Clicking on it opens a dialog where new parameters can be created.

-The parameter name and value are required here; a description can be entered optionally.
+The parameter name and value are required here; a description can optionally be entered.
 The parameter name must be unique and may only contain the following characters: [a-z][A-Za-z0-9]*.

 Click "OK" to save the changes and close the dialog again.